The Essential Guide to Sourcing and Procurement

 Procurement manages more immediate, operational risks.
 This includes dealing with potential supply chain disruptions, such as late deliveries or quality control issues with a specific order.
 Procurement teams also watch for things like price volatility and potential fraud during the purchasing process, working to resolve issues as they arise to prevent them from impacting the business.

-How Do Sourcing and Procurement Work Together?
+How Can Sourcing and Procurement Work Together?

 Think of sourcing and procurement as two essential players on the same team.
 They aren't competing functions but partners in a single, cohesive strategy for acquiring the goods and services your business needs.
 When they operate in sync, they create a powerful engine for your company's success.
 This partnership ensures that the excellent suppliers sourcing finds are managed effectively by procurement, leading to better deals, stronger relationships, and a more resilient supply chain.
 Let's look at how you can make this collaboration a reality.

-Create a Collaborative Workflow
+Build a Collaborative Workflow

 Sourcing does the initial legwork by identifying, vetting, and selecting the best potential suppliers.
 Once they’ve found the right partners, they pass the baton to the procurement team.
 Procurement then takes over, handling the purchasing, negotiating contracts, and managing the day-to-day supplier relationship.
 The real magic happens when procurement provides feedback to sourcing based on supplier performance.
 This continuous loop helps sourcing refine its strategy for future needs, ensuring you’re always working with the best vendors.
 A well-defined collaborative workflow is the key to making this handoff seamless and effective.